-Note: this feature only pulls information from videos that have been embedded using the inline embed code.
-If the player has been embedded using a lightbox it will not be included in the analysis.
+Note: this feature only provides split test data for videos that have been embedded using an inline embed code.
+If the player has been embedded as a lightbox, thumbnail analytics will not be included in the analysis.

 - From the Vidyard dashboard, select Content > Players

 - Hover your cursor over a player and click Thumbnail